Skip to Content

 Age can be a reason for developing memory loss.
 South Carolina's older population, especially people that live in rural areas, is growing quickly.
 So, we started building the USC Brain Health Network by targeting those areas of our state.

-Through these partnerships, our staff can:
+Through these collaborations, our staff:

-- Provide cognitive health screenings to check for cognitive impairment and memory concerns
+• Provides cognitive health screenings to check for cognitive impairment and memory concerns

-- Get patients access to specialized screening, diagnostic technology and doctors, including neurologists
+• Gets patients access to specialized screening, diagnostic technology and doctors, including neurologists

-- Offer continued support by connecting patients and caregivers with resources in their communities
+• Offers continued support by connecting patients and caregivers with resources in their communities

-Growing the network is an opportunity for us to have an impact on the physical and mental health of people across the state by addressing health disparities and meeting the needs of the underserved.
+Growing the USC Brain Health Network is an opportunity for us to have an impact on the physical and cognitive health of people across the state.

 We are committed to improving quality of life for patients, caregivers and communities alike.